I am an experienced psychodynamic therapist now practicing exclusively online using the Zoom platform.

-I am used to working with university students, for the Oxford Health NHS Foundation Trust, for EAP and in private practice.
+I have experience working with university students, for the Oxford Health NHS Foundation Trust, for EAP and in private practice.
 I have also worked with children in secondary education.

-Presently I only work with individuals aged 18 and over, and the length of treatment depends on the issues presented.
+Presently I only work online with individuals aged 18 and over, in private practice.
+The length of treatment depends on the issues presented.